-Southgate calls up striker Toney to England squad
+Uncapped Toney in England squad for Euro qualifiers

 Last updated on .From the section England

-England manager Gareth Southgate has picked striker Ivan Toney in his squad for the Euro 2024 qualifiers against Italy and Ukraine this month.
+England manager Gareth Southgate has picked uncapped striker Ivan Toney in the squad for this month's Euro 2024 qualifiers against Italy and Ukraine.

 Brentford's Toney, 27, is the second-highest English goalscorer in the Premier League this season with 16 goals, behind Tottenham's Harry Kane.